rimsey1/docs/pages/connector-authentication/snowflake.md

 **Note**: The `OAUTH_REDIRECT_URI` field must point to the OAuth redirect URL of your Cyclr account.
 This has the format: `https://{Your Cyclr service domain e.g. app-h.cyclr.com}/connector/callback`.

+Your service domain can be found in your Cyclr console under Settings > General Settings > Service Domain.

 <a name="getting-the-client-id-and-client-secret"></a>

 ### Getting the client ID and client secret